rossmacarthur/upon/README.md

 cargo add upon
 ```

 Now construct an [`Engine`][Engine].
-The engine stores the syntax config, filter
+The engine stores the syntax config, functions,
-functions, formatters, and compiled templates.
-Generally, you only need to
+formatters, and compiled templates.
+Generally, you only need to construct
-construct one engine during the lifetime of a program.
+one engine during the lifetime of a program.

 ```rust
 let engine = upon::Engine::new();